By its very nature, rehabilitation puts you or your loved ones in close quarters with plenty of doctors, nurses, and other patients.

 To book into a rehab clinic with these safeguards in place, contact us now on 0800 140 4690.

-Below, we outline the measure that have been put into practice at our partner drug and alcohol rehab clinics to help mitigate the risks of contracting coronavirus whilst in their care:
+Below, we outline the measure that has been put into practice at our partner drug and alcohol rehab clinics to help mitigate the risks of contracting coronavirus whilst in their care:

-Facilities may have or will be implementing new admissions units.
+- New Arrival Isolation: Facilities may have or will be implementing new admissions units.
 Patients first arriving at these rehabilitation facilities are held in these areas for the first seven to fourteen days.
-Only once a patient has completed the required isolation period, they would then be transferred into the facility itself to continue their treatment.
+Only once a patient has completed the required isolation period, they would then be transferred into the facility itself to continue their treatment

-Given the severity and transmissibility of the COVID-19 virus, visitation is not likely to be allowed.
+- Restrictions on Guests: Given the severity and transmissibility of the COVID-19 virus, visitation is not likely to be allowed.
 While certain circumstances may warrant an exception, the visitor will be subjected to the strict screening requirements that the patients were required to meet before admittance.
-Though this may cause some stress for those with family or friends in the care of rehabilitation centres, these measures are necessary for the safety of patients and staff.
+Though this may cause some stress for those with family or friends in the care of rehabilitation centres, these measures are necessary for the safety of patients and staff

-Large gatherings and group meetings have been restricted within these facilities.
+- Restrictions on Large Gatherings: Large gatherings and group meetings have been restricted within these facilities.
 Fellowship and twelve-step meetings have been cancelled as these gatherings involve too many individuals.
-This step has been taken to limit the effective spread of the virus should it manage to enter a facility.
+This step has been taken to limit the effective spread of the virus should it manage to enter a facility

-To ensure the safety of patients, group meetings and other gatherings will be held virtually where possible.
+- Virtual Meetings: To ensure the safety of patients, group meetings and other gatherings will be held virtually where possible.
 If it is not possible to hold these meetings virtually, they may be suspended until the safety of patients can be ensured.
-While it is understood that many may be uncomfortable or unfamiliar with virtual meetings, help and support will be provided to patients with this process.
+While it is understood that many may be uncomfortable or unfamiliar with virtual meetings, help and support will be provided to patients with this process

-Accommodations for patients will be limited to single occupancy rooms.
+- Restriction to Single Occupancy Bedrooms: Accommodations for patients will be limited to single occupancy rooms.
 For the foreseeable future rehabilitation centres will not be allowing more than one patient to occupy the same room.
-These facilities are not equipped to effectively deal with a large scale outbreak of COVID-19, and ensuring that self-isolation remains an option for the patients in their care is a requirement of their continued operation during these uncertain times.
+These facilities are not equipped to effectively deal with a large scale outbreak of COVID-19, and ensuring that self-isolation remains an option for the patients in their care is a requirement of their continued operation during these uncertain times

-Though non-essential travel has been advised against by Public Health, there are instances where travel may be required.
+- Employee Travel: Though non-essential travel has been advised against by Public Health, there are instances where travel may be required.
 Precautions will be taken to ensure that employees minimize the risk to themselves, as well as to the patient population at rehabilitation facilities.
-It will be ensured that travel is necessary, and that authorization for this travel is made at the highest level within rehabilitation facilities.
+It will be ensured that travel is necessary, and that authorization for this travel is made at the highest level within rehabilitation facilities

 The Care Quality Commission has established three important principles to ensure rehab facilities operate safely, and to reduce the risk of coronavirus to those in its care.